D. J. Smith (ice hockey): Colorado Avalanche (2002–2004)

-Smith joined the Hershey Bears, the American Hockey League affiliate of the Colorado Avalanche, for the rest of the 2001–02, following his trade by the Toronto Maple Leafs.
+Smith joined the Hershey Bears, the American Hockey League (AHL) affiliate of the Colorado Avalanche, for the rest of the 2001–02, following his trade by the Toronto Maple Leafs.
 In 14 games with the Bears, Smith earned three assists.
 In the post-season, Smith appeared in eight games, scoring one goal, his first career AHL playoff goal, as the Bears defeated the Norfolk Admirals in the Western Conference quarter-finals, before losing to the Houston Aeros in the Western Conference semi-finals.

 Smith spent the majority of the 2002–03 season with the Colorado Avalanche.
 On October 17, 2002, Smith played in his first game with the Avalanche, as he had no points, and a fight with Ian Laperrière, in a 4–1 win over the Los Angeles Kings.
 On January 23, 2003, Smith scored his first career NHL goal, as he scored against Marc Denis of the Columbus Blue Jackets in a 5–0 victory.
 This point was Smith's first in the NHL since March 26, 1997.
 Overall, in 34 games with Colorado, Smith scored one goal and accumulated 55 penalty minutes.
 In the AHL, Smith played in two games with the Hershey Bears, earning no points.

 Smith was re-assigned to the Hershey Bears for the 2003–04 season.
 In 35 games with Hershey, Smith scored seven goals and 14 points.
 On January 14, 2004, Smith suffered a knee injury in a game against the Norfolk Admirals, causing Smith to miss the remainder of the season.
 Smith announced his retirement as a player on June 14, 2005.